-Also consider that Cartoon Brew has a dropdown box as responsive menu on mobile screen.
+Also, consider that Cartoon Brew has a dropdown box as a responsive menu on a mobile screen.
 This means it overlays content on the page when opened, so it’s important to leave plenty of space for this.

 A similar example can be found on the Jacksonville Art Walk website.
 The top navbar stays fixed while scrolling but shrinks down on smaller devices.
 This is better for responsive design because the thinner navbar leaves more room for content on a smaller mobile screen.

 Each link in the navbar has a related icon attached to the text link.
 This looks great on a widescreen monitor, but it’s too detailed for smaller screens.

 The Art Walk navigation changes to a dropdown menu with fixed links around the 770px breakpoint.
 The icons are hidden in the dropdown menu because they’d be too small and too cramped on smaller devices.

 When designing a responsive header always consider overall screen space while styling the navbar.
 If you don’t want the header to stay fixed, that’s totally fine, but you still might want to shrink it a bit to save room at the top of the page.

 Most logos incorporate some text and an icon or graphic to represent the brand.
 This means you can always iconify (yes it’s a real word) this kind of logos down to a symbol of its full version.

 This is a powerful technique for responsive headers because there isn’t always enough room for a full logo.
 You do lose some of the glitz & glamour of a full-size logo, but that’s the price you might have to pay for a clean, responsive layout.

 Check out the logo for Web Designer News and see how it changes as you resize the browser.